Nagelfar/RestaurantKata/README.md

 ### Challenges & Reflection

 - What are the concrete duties of an actor / a component?
-- How do the contract between these components look like?
+- What does the contract between these components look like?
 - How are they connected?
 - How many parallel requests can the system handle?
 - What about waiting times / SLAs for each actor?

 ### Call to Action

-To summarize it, the goals of the first part of the Kata are:
+To summarize, the goals of the first part of the Kata are:

 - to learn about the actors, rules and connections of the restaurant, while
 - building a naive distributed system based on HTTP calls,
 - to create the basis for the following parts.

-At the end you should be able to connect the developed services to the customer frontend and you should have a similar experience as shown in the following video.
+In the end you should be able to connect the developed services to the customer frontend and you should have a similar experience as shown in the following video.

 [!["Restaurant Kata demo"](Orders.png)](https://youtu.be/PcRHigcAZ7E)